Indianapolis Motor Speedway

 In addition to the Indianapolis 500, the speedway also hosts NASCAR's Brickyard 400 and Pennzoil 250.
 From 2000 to 2007, the speedway hosted the Formula One United States Grand Prix, and from 2008 to 2015 the Moto GP.
 The speedway served as the venue for the opening ceremonies for the 1987 Pan American Games.

 On the grounds of the speedway is the Indianapolis Motor Speedway Museum, which opened in 1956, and houses the Hall of Fame.
 The museum moved into its current building located in the infield in 1976.
 Also on the grounds is the Brickyard Crossing Golf Resort, which originally opened as the Speedway Golf Course in 1929.
 The golf course has 14 holes outside the track, along the backstretch, and four holes in the infield.
 The site is among the most visited attractions in the Indianapolis metropolitan area, with 1 million guests annually.
-The track is nicknamed "The Brickyard" (see below), and the venue self-describes as the "Racing Capital of the World".
+The track is nicknamed "The Brickyard", and the venue self-describes as the "Racing Capital of the World".
 The garage area is known as Gasoline Alley, though Indy 500 racecars have used methanol and currently ethanol.

 The Speedway is owned by Penske Entertainment group which is 67% controlled by Roger Penske's company Penske Corporation, with Fox Corporation owing a 33% stake in the company since July 2025, following its 2019 purchase of Hulman & Company and its assets, which included the Speedway, the IndyCar Series, and associated enterprises.
 Carl G. Fisher, along with investors James A. Allison, Arthur C. Newby, and Frank H. Wheeler comprised the founding ownership group.
 World War I flying ace Eddie Rickenbacker was the track's second owner (1927–1945), and incidentally he also drove in the Indianapolis 500 four times.
 Tony Hulman purchased the track from Eddie Rickenbacker following World War II, and the Hulman/George family owned the track for three generations (1945–2019).